At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

 For example, Congrats on winning the PCCF Award, Congrats on your $15M Funding.

-Subject line like this work well because they create a personal touch between the sender and the recipient.
+A subject line like this work well because they creates a personal touch between the sender and the recipient.

 If you happen to come across a job posting or internship opportunity that you’re interested in, then you can use this subject line.